top of page

 Our key Inclusion team is made up of:

-• Mrs Hall: SENDCo & Lead Teacher of DEN & NEST provision
+• Mrs Hall: SENDCo & Assistant Head

 • Mrs Torkamani: Inclusion TA & SLCN lead